urbanwuensch/drEEM-online/documentation/alignsamples.md

 If the names between samples, blanks, and absorbance files differs prior to import, make sure to use a metadata table and import it to replace the diverging filenames  with the matching ones.
 Take a look at the [complex data import tutorial](import_tutorial_02.html) to learn how this can be done.

-> ***If no common sample names between the datasets are found, the function will always return an error prior to any console or figure output.***
+> ***Note:*** If no common sample names between the datasets are found, the function will always return an error prior to assigning an output.

 <details open>
 	<summary><b>`[dsout1, __, dsoutN] = alignsamples(dsin1, __, dsinN)`</b>